-Texas State Historic Preservation Office (SHPO), and to solicit their views and those of other government agencies interested Indian tribes, and the public on the Project's potential effects on historic properties.4 We will define the project-specific Area of Potential Effects (APE) in consultation with the SHPO as the Project develops.
-On natural gas facility projects, the APE at a minimum encompasses all areas subject to ground disturbance (examples include construction right-of-way, contractor/ pipe storage yards, compressor stations, and access roads).
-Our EA for this Project will document our findings on the impacts on historic properties and summarize the status of consultations under section 106.
+In accordance with the Advisory Council on Historic Preservation's implementing regulations for Section 106 of the National Historic Preservation Act, we are using this notice to initiate consultation with the Pennsylvania and Delaware State Historic Preservation Offices (SHPO), and to solicit their views and those of other government agencies, interested Indian tribes, and the public on the project's potential effects on historic properties.4 We will define the projectspecific Area of Potential Effects (APE) in consultation with the SHPOs as the project develops.
+On natural gas facility projects, the APE at a minimum encompasses all areas subject to ground disturbance (examples include construction right-of-way, contractor/ pipe storage yards, compressor stations. and access roads).
+Our EA for this project will document our findings on the impacts on historic properties and summarize the status of consultations under Section 106.